 Q: "I use iPad Air 2.
-I decided to update it to iOS 12 after backed up my iPad to the computer.
+I decided to update it to iOS 15 after backed up my iPad to the computer.
 Then I downloaded the update and it started.
-Yet an error appeared and my pad is stuck in recovery mode.
+Yet an error appeared and my pad is stuck in Recovery Mode.
 How can I fix this problem?
 Please help me!" - Rick from iFixit

 Method 1.
 Hard Reset Your iPad

-For most iOS system problem, the first method you should try is to force restart your device.
-Fixing the issue that iPad is stuck in recovery mode is no exception.
+For most iOS system problem like iPad stuck on Recovery Screen, the first method you should try is to force restart your device.
+Fixing the issue that iPad is stuck in Recovery Mode is no exception.
 It's easy to do this and the following is the quick steps.